 Working Hard or Harward-ly Working?
 An Interview with Ashleen O’Brien, Student Project Coordinator at the Harward Center for Community Partnerships.

 Ashleen O’Brien, a Sophomore at Bates College, has been working as a Student Project Coordinator at the Harward Center for Community Partnerships since the beginning of second semester this year.
-Ashleen learned about the position from the SEO list serve and has been working at the Harward center four hours a week since she has been hired.
-“I decided I wasn’t cut out to be a nude model anymore (I got that job through a friend), and applied for this one soon after I received an email about the opening,” states Ashleen.
+Ashleen learned about the position from the SEO list serve and has been working at the Harward center four hours a week since then.

 Ashleen applied for the Student Project Coordinator job because she thought it would be valuable to become involved in facilitating interactions between Bates and the larger Lewiston-Auburn community.
 “I had worked with the Harward center for a community placement for my Developmental Psychology class first semester and had found the resources there to be abundantly helpful”.

 Ashleen’s primary task is greeting and directing people who come to the Harward center for various meetings or events.
 However, Ashleen also carries out a number of odd jobs that Harward Center staff need help with.
 “These can vary a lot.
-Last week on Tuesday I capitalized on my large endowment of brute strength to help the director move her office upstairs, while on Thursday I researched the pathways of efferent and afferent neurons through the LNS and primary visual cortex.
-In theory people are also supposed to have me make copies, but no one has.
-I sort mail and arrange newspapers like a boss.”
-Ashleen also adds that she is currently supposed to be making a poster to be used for tabling to inform students about opportunities at the center, but has yet to be told as to what is supposed to be on said poster.
+Last week on Tuesday I helped the director move her office upstairs, while on Thursday I researched the pathways of efferent and afferent neurons through the LNS and primary visual cortex.”
+Ashleen also adds that she often makes copies and is currently making a poster to be used for tabling to inform students about opportunities at the center.
+She’s ratger excited about the creative freedom she will be given in creating it.